 Related: Bike Your Way to a Better Body

 For some people, weight loss isn't just about dropping pounds, it's also about building muscle.
 If you're one of those people, check out the iPhone and iPod touch apps that provide workout routines and help you track your workouts.

 - Burn More Fat - Secrets of Exercise Physiology

 - Ten Mistakes to Avoid When Building Muscle and Losing Fat

 This hardware/software combo accessory lets exercisers to track their workouts as they happen, create workout-specific playlists, and upload their results to a website that tracks their progress.
 It's similar to running apps, but also includes a hardware piece that slips into certain Nike shoes.
-The US$30 item works with the 2nd, 3rd, and 4th generation iPod touch, iPhone 3GS and iPhone 4, and the 5th and 6th-generation iPod nano.
+The US$30 item works with the 2nd generation iPod touch and up, the iPhone 3GS and newer, and the 5th generation iPod nano and newer.

 How can meditation, which most certainly isn't exercise (for the body, at least), help you lose weight?
 It can cut stress, and stress-eating is one of the common causes of eating unhealthy food, or more food than you'd planned.
 Even 15 minutes of meditation a day can help you learn to manage stress better.
 You'll get the most out of meditation if you meditate every day.

 If you're going to be using running, cycling, or fitness apps, that means your iPhone or iPod touch is going to be coming along with you when you exercise.
 In that case, you'll need some way to protect the device and comfortably keep it close to you.
 That's where an iPhone or iPod touch sports case comes in.
 There are dozens of models on the market, so pick the one that works best for your needs.
 Expect to spend $25-$45 on a good case.